seagle0128/icons-in-terminal.el/README.md

 M-x icons-in-terminal-install-font
 ```

-For Windows, the font is downloaded into the specified directory to install
+For Windows, the font is downloaded to the specified directory for installing
 manually.

-- Install elisp
+### Install elisp

 ``` shell
 git clone https://github.com/seagle0128/icons-in-terminal.el